-Sodium Chlorate is an inorganic salt, with colorless crystals, odorless and cooling/saline taste, soluble in water and most organic solvents.
+Sodium Chlorate (a.k.a.
+Chlorate of Soda) is an inorganic salt, with colorless crystals, odorless and cooling/saline taste, soluble in water and most organic solvents.
 For its high oxidizing power, sodium chlorate is hardly found in nature.
-Its first uses date to the beginning of the twentieth century; however, it only began to be industrially produced by the end of the 1960s.
-Chlorate of soda main uses derive from its oxidizing characteristics, and its main application is as a bleaching agent in a variety of processes.
+Its first uses date to the beginning of the twentieth century; however, it only began being industrially produced by the end of the 1960s.
+Chlorate of Soda main uses derive from its oxidizing characteristics, and its main application is as a bleaching agent in a variety of processes.

-Intratec offers professional, easy-to-understand reports examining Sodium Chlorate production.
+Intratec offers professional, easy-to-understand reports examining Sodium Chlorate production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).